-Children learn the most from their surroundings especially at younger age.
+Children learn the most from their surroundings, especially at a younger age.
 What you do is what they will become.
-This is why you should always pay close attention to your actions and be ready to admit faults and mistakes.
+This is why you should always pay close attention to your manners and actions and be ready to admit faults and mistakes.
 Show your child that you care and that you are ready to accept your faults and work on them.

 Acknowledging your mistakes, especially those that involve your kid in them, and speak openly about these things.

-The aim is to show your child humility and honesty and with that they will feel a lot more comforted and encourage to look to a positive outcome in their problems.
+The aim is to show your child good manners, humility, and honesty.
+With that, they will feel a lot more comforted and encouraged to look to a positive outcome in their problems.

 Your child will look up to you only if you earn their trust and respect.
 Achieving this is showing your child that you are as human as you can be, and that comes with faults too.

 Your child needs to socialize and bond with others in the right way.
-Caring for others’ happiness and avoiding selfishness can bring a lot of benefit to your child’s future.
+Caring for others’ happiness and avoiding selfishness can bring a lot of benefits to your child’s future.